VishalDalwadi/Polypheny-DB/cql-interface/README.md

 ### Basics

-Polypheny, currently, executes CQL query on its [REST interface](https://github.com/polypheny/Polypheny-DB/tree/master/rest-interface) at route `GET /restapi/v1/cql`.
+Polypheny executes CQL queries on its **CQL Interface** at route `POST /`.
+The default port for the interface is **8087**.
 The handler assumes the entire body to be the CQL query.

 Polypheny's CQL implementation makes some changes and adds many extensions to the [CQL Specification](https://www.loc.gov/standards/sru/cql/spec.html).
 It does not have prefix assignments or search-term-only filters.
 It also introduces some more keywords to add